Kreeblah/DietPiTimeServer/README.md

 Once that's installed, run `cgps` and look at the section of the screen on the right, in the column named "Use".
 That indicates whether it's able to use (get a lock on) each of the satellites listed.
 It's unlikely you'll be able to get a lock on every satellite, but you should be able to get a lock on several of them.
 If this isn't happening (and, given some environmental circumstances, getting a lock may take some time, potentially up to a few hours), that will prevent Chrony from being able to source time data properly.
 The most likely evidence of this in `cgps` is seeing satellites occasionally showing up as in use and then dropping back off, leaving no satellites in use.
 Press the "Q" key to quit `cgps`.

 The most likely cause of being unable to lock onto satellites is antenna placement.
 Outdoors is ideal but unnecessary.
 Placing it near an outside wall and away from metal to avoid signal interference or creating a partial [Faraday cage](https://en.wikipedia.org/wiki/Faraday_cage) will provide better results.
 One situation which is difficult to resolve is if the antenna is in a building surrounded by lots of tall buildings, as those can prevent the GPS signals from reaching it.
 For most areas, though, placing it near an outside wall is sufficient.
 Additionally, some antennas perform better (are more sensitive) than others, so it is possible to compensate for unfortunate environmental circumstances by changing the antenna used.
 The specific capabilities of your GPS device (whether it supports multi-band antennas, for example) can help in determining which antenna to use.

+The next most likely cause is `gpsd` not being able to connect to the serial port to receive GPS data.
+This can most easily be checked with another tool in the `gpsd-clients` package.
+To check this, run `gpsmon` and look to see whether there are any JSON payloads streaming.
+If the last payload has a class of WATCH, that's likely what's happening.
+The most likely cause is some change to the kernel which has altered how the serial port makes data available.

 ## PPS data source is always 0